 On August 21, 2020, the Company's subsidiary, SLWS commenced a demand for arbitration and relief against Agustin J. Lopez, Diana G. Lopez and KSJ Development LLC ("Defendants") with respect to a number of alleged violations of the terms and conditions of the property lease between SLWS and the Defendants.
 On September 8, 2020, the Defendants filed its response to SLWS's demand for arbitration, and also asserted a number of counterclaims against SLWS.
 Defendants also interposed an action for unlawful detainer in relation to its counterclaims against the Company.
 Arbitration of the matter was scheduled for March 29, 2021, with the parties each undertaking discovery prior to arbitration.
 On March 30, 2021, the court ruled against SLWS and entered a judgment.
 On April 1, 2021, the Company filed a request for temporary stay of eviction.
 The request for a stay was granted and the parties mutually agreed to stay the eviction until May 15, 2021.
 On April 26, 2021, the Company entered into a settlement agreement with the landlord which included extending the lease until October 31, 2021 and authorizing adult retail sales on the premises for the duration of the lease.
+The Company has negotiated an additional six-month extension with an optional three months available if mutually agreed by the parties to the lease.

-Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended June 30, 2021 and 2020 (Expressed in United States Dollars, except share amounts)
+Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Nine Months Ended September 30, 2021 and 2020 (Expressed in United States Dollars, except share amounts)

-26. Commitments and Contingencies (continued)
+27. Commitments and Contingencies (continued)